Finding the Peace in Wild Things

 CBT is a problem-focused, goal-oriented and proactive treatment approach, with particular emphasis on the present and future.
 CBT is a form of psychotherapy based on the premise that thoughts, emotions and behaviours are interconnected.
 Treatment emphasizes identifying, evaluating and modifying dysfunctional thinking patterns and problematic behaviours to improve overall quality of life.
 CBT teaches strategies to effectively cope even as difficult situations change and evolve.
 Collaboration and psychoeducation are key elements in guiding individuals to improved emotional well-being.

 DBT for adults was developed by Dr. Marsha Linehan, and has been adapted for adolescents by Dr. Alec Miller, Dr. Jill Rathus, and Dr. Marsha Linehan.
-This evidence-based approach is often considered to be the gold standard of treatment for individuals suffering from emotion dysregulation, identity confusion, interpersonal difficulties, impulsivity, risky behaviours, and teen-parent conflict.
-DBT therapy incorporates the three primary modalities of treatment - Individual Therapy, Coaching and DBT Skills Group.
+This evidence-based approach is often considered to be the gold standard of treatment for individuals suffering from emotion dysregulation, identity confusion, interpersonal difficulties, impulsivity, risky behaviours, and teen-parent conflict which may and more may not include a diagnosis of Borderline Personality Disorder.
+DBT is a full treatment program involving four modalities of treatment - Individual Therapy which the client attends weekly, DBT Skills Group which the client and family members attends weekly for 20 weeks, in-between session Phone Coaching and the clinician attends a specific Consultation Team.
+Participants will undergo a screening and orientation process prior to being enrolled in the DBT program.

 Life Process Transformation™